Introducing Mona Carter as State Director of March of Dimes South Carolina Chapter

-Jacki Apel, Director of Communications, March of Dimes, (803) 403-8523, email@example.com
+Jacki Apel, Director of Communications, March of Dimes, 803-403-8523, firstname.lastname@example.org

-Greenville, South Carolina , August 21, 2012
+Columbia, South Carolina , August 30, 2012

 The March of Dimes is the leading nonprofit organization for pregnancy and baby health.
 With chapters nationwide, the March of Dimes works to improve the health of babies by preventing birth defects, premature birth and infant mortality.
-For the latest resources and information, visit marchofdimes.com or nacersano.org.
+For the latest resources and information, visit marchofdimes.com/southcarolina.
 Find us on Facebook and follow us on Twitter.